Donveve/sinatra-portfolio-project/notes.md

 1. When login fails, it redirects back to login page.
       Need some sort of error message to display.
-If you are a student, click here to log in.
+2. FROM teacher edit page
+    does sign out work?
+    does delete account work?

-_ Teacher Log in
+X_ Teacher Log in
-_ Teacher registration
+X_ Teacher registration
 _ Teacher log Out
 _ Teacher delete account
 _ Teacher edit student list